akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 This can be more efficient since messages don't have to be kept in memory in the `ProducerController` until they have been confirmed, but the drawback is that lost messages will not be delivered.
 See configuration `only-flow-control` of the `ConsumerController`.

+## Chunk large messages

+To avoid head of line blocking from serialization and transfer of large messages the @ref:[Point-to-Point](#point-to-point) pattern has support for automatically @ref:[splitting up large messages](#chunk-large-messages) and assemble them again on the consumer side.

+Serialization and deserialization is performed by the `ProducerController` and `ConsumerController` respectively instead of in the remote transport layer.

+This is enabled by configuration `akka.reliable-delivery.producer-controller.chunk-large-messages` and defines the maximum size in bytes of the chunked pieces.
+Messages smaller than the configured size are not chunked, but serialization still takes place in the `ProducerController` and `ConsumerController`.

+Aside from the configuration the API is the same as the @ref:[Point-to-point](#point-to-point) pattern.
+If
+@ref:[Durable producer](#durable-producer) is enabled the chunked pieces are stored rather than the full large message.

+This feature is not implemented for @ref:[Work pulling](#work-pulling) and @ref:[Sharding](#sharding) yet.

 ## Configuration